learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 html = open('http://www.google.com')
 ```

 stores the HTML of Google into a variable called html.
-(More specifically, it actually stores the HTML in a temporaray file that we can then call read on to get the raw HTML.
+(More specifically, it actually stores the HTML in a temporary file that we can then call read on to get the raw HTML.
 We won't worry about that here though.)

 ### What is Nokogiri?

 Nokogiri is a Ruby gem that helps us to parse HTML and collect data from it.
-Essentially, Nokogiri allows us to treate a huge string of HTML as if it were a bunch of nested nodes.
+Essentially, Nokogiri allows us to treat a huge string of HTML as if it were a bunch of nested nodes.
 In doing so, Nokogiri offers you, the programmer, a series of methods that you can use to extract the desired information from these nested nodes.
 Nokogiri makes the level of precision required to extract the necessary data much easier to attain.
 It works like a fine-toothed saw to scrape only the necessary data.
 In fact, that's what "nokogiri" means: a fine-toothed saw.

 ![](http://readme-pics.s3.amazonaws.com/akaisora309838.jpg)